Dimitri (Joncières): Synopsis

 Vanda has nursed Lusatia back to health.
 Seeing Dimitri and Marina on a balcony the night before their coronation in Moscow, she plots with Lusatia.
 The Coronation procession is stopped by Patriarch Job, who demands that Marpha swear that Dimitri is her son.
-She hesitates, but just as she sees Lusatia taking out a pistol from a balcony above she is about to swear but Dimitri is mortally wounded and dies surrounded by Marina and Marpha, asking along with the Moscovites for God to reveal the truth.
+She hesitates—just as she is about to swear, she sees Lusatia taking out a pistol from a balcony above.
+Dimitri is mortally wounded and dies surrounded by Marina and Marpha, asking along with the Moscovites for God to reveal the truth.